 For those who work in government jobs there are programs available to help you address student loan payments and even satisfy entire loan balances after working 10 years and demonstrating a track record of on-time payments.
 See my blog post on student loan forgiveness.
 If you work in private industry, sometimes it may be beneficial to consolidate student debt at lower interest rates.
 The point is you have options.

 If you need help, meet with someone who can guide you to develop a plan of attack.
 You’ve invested in yourself and your education is of tremendous value.
 Don’t let stress over loans dominate your better judgement.

 Jonathan Cameron is a Co-founder and CERTIFIED FINANCIAL PLANNER™ at CameronDowning, a Registered Investment Advisory firm that works with young professionals.
 He provides targeted financial advice to young professionals on building personal wealth, student loans, employer benefits/401ks, planning for a first home purchase, estate planning, and basic insurances.
 He lives and works in Miami, FL.
-Check out his YouTube video on how to get the student loan monkey off your back and connect with him on Facebook, Linkedin, and Twitter.
+Check out his video on how to get the student loan monkey off your back (below) and connect with him on Facebook, Linkedin, and Twitter.